 Other reasons for passing out while driving, and their connection to negligence, can be less clear.
 The driver may have had allergies and taken an antihistamine but didn’t read the label correctly or thought they had purchased the non-drowsy formula.
 Or, the driver may be taking prescription medication as directed, and experience a side effect for the first time which causes them to pass out while driving.

 A driver may claim to have a medical condition that caused them to pass out, such as a seizure, or fainted due to dehydration or emotional trauma.
 However, this explanation cannot be accepted without evidence from a medical professional.
 A driver who passes out behind the wheel should immediately seek medical attention to determine the underlying reasons they lost consciousness.
 If it can be proven the driver has a medical condition they did not previously know about that caused them to pass out, it could be ruled they were not negligent for making the decision to drive.

-If you are injured in a car accident because a driver passed out behind the wheel, our team can help you get the compensation you deserve for your medical bills, lost income, property damage, and pain and suffering.
+If you are injured in a car accident in las vegas because a driver passed out behind the wheel, our team can help you get the compensation you deserve for your medical bills, lost income, property damage, and pain and suffering.
 Contact us or call 702-680-1111 today for a free consultation.